-Do you want to eradicate sexual violence?Do you want to be BRAVE?
+Do you want to eradicate bullying, harassment, sexual, domestic, and gender-based violence?Do you want to be BRAVE?

 Be BRAVE Group Masterclass